-4.4 A cost of living guide booklet was published on the 10th October in partnership with CABAD.
+- 4.4 A cost of living guide booklet was published on the 10th October in partnership with CABAD.
 The booklet has an associated mobile website and app that can be kept updated with the latest details of local groups and assistance.
-The Council is working with public, private and voluntary sector partners to develop a shared district wide approach to the information, advice and guidance we give out to ensure access to support is made as easy and straightforward as possible and that all information is in real time.
+The Council is working with public, private and voluntary sector partners to develop a shared district wide approach to the information, advice and guidance we give out to ensure access to support is made as easy and straightforward as possible and that all information is in real time. - 4.5 As part of this we are currently reviewing additional opportunities for promoting take up of benefits.